-Articulate building facades and provide artistic elements and architectural details to create engaging and dynamic humanscaled frontages to enhance the streets, the waterfront, public plazas, and open spaces of the Central Estuary.
+Articulate building facades to create engaging and dynamic human-scaled frontages to enhance the streets, the waterfront, public plazas, and open spaces of the Central Estuary.

 In combination with scale and massing, articulation (i.e., architectural detailing and materials) is key to creating buildings that provide interest and engage the streets, waterfront, public plazas, and open spaces at an appropriate level.